Eurostar cancels quarter of weekend services amid rail vandalism before Olympics

 French rail company SNCF said a series of incidents overnight had affected travel to and from London beneath the Channel, to Belgium and across the west, north and east of France.

-French prime minister Gabriel Attal said the vandals strategically targeted the main routes from the north, east and west towards Paris, the Associated Press news agency reported.
+French Prime Minister Gabriel Attal said the vandals strategically targeted the main routes towards Paris, the Associated Press news agency reported.

 Speaking to reporters, Mr Attal said there will be “massive consequences,” with “hundreds of thousands” of people stuck while trying to visit Paris for the Games or holidays.